thalium/icebox/www/content/posts/getting_started.md

 ### Build VirtualBox

-These instructions have been tested on ubuntu 18.04.3 LTS.
+These instructions have been tested on Ubuntu 18.04.3 LTS.

 ```sh
 # export icebox_dir as your root icebox directory